styxit/HTPC-Manager/README.md

 - Delete cache folder from the settingspage
 - Upgraded NZBGet module
 - Upgraded qBittorrent module
+- The brave and bold can choose what branch they want to use.
 - Torrent search BTN, Fenopy, Norbits (just the one i use myself.)
 - Added a option for robots.txt for bot crawlers
 - Make ssl cert and key automatically if you dont add a path for it